mtillman14/zotero_library_utils/README.md

 # zotero_library_utils

 This project aims to provide tools to understand the makeup of a Zotero library, entirely locally, by interacting with Zotero's SQLite database.
+This package focuses on providing tools that Zotero itself does not provide.

 # Installation
 ```bash